Linaro/website/_pages/engineering_datacenter-and-cloud.md

             the group.
 Or you can join at Club or Core level, both of which allow you to participate in the Datacenter & Cloud Group as well as other Linaro segment groups.

-            To read more about membership and fill out the enquiry form, click here:
+            To read more about membership and fill out the enquiry form, [click here](/membership/).

-            Alternatively, if you want to access any of the open source projects the Linaro Datacenter & Cloud participate in, click here.
   - row: custom_include_row
     source: engineering_related_resources.html
 ---